alexandertrefz/essence/packages/vscode-extension/README.md

 one line — what it covered, what it found, how long it took, and whether something would not compile.

 **Run with Coverage** turns the counters on.
+From then on every line the counters know about carries a mark down the gutter, whether or not the coverage view is open — green where the tests ran it, grey where nothing did, and amber where they ran it but not whole: a one-line `if` whose `else` nothing took, an `if` with no `else` whose condition was never false, a `match` arm no value reached — which part, the coverage view says under the statement's branches.
-Lines and branches appear in VS Code's coverage view, the lines nothing ran are marked down the gutter whether or not that view is open, and the part a line counter has no words for is reported as declarations: every `match` arm no value took, and every Case of a `choice` no test ever built.
+Lines and branches appear in that view as well, and the part a line counter has no words for is reported as declarations: every `match` arm no value took, and every Case of a `choice` no test ever built.
 Because the language is exhaustive, those are complete statements rather than estimates.

 Coverage rides `essence.tests.coverage`, which the gesture turns on for the workspace — instrumenting compiles a different bundle from the one a build